Emmanuel461/PML_2023_2024/Final_work/README.md

 # **Final work report**

-# Introduction
+## Introduction

-The research focuses on the problem of soil salinity in rice production areas within mangroves, specifically in Guinea-Bissau, West Africa.
+The final work focuses on the problem of soil salinity in rice production areas within mangroves, specifically in Guinea-Bissau, West Africa.
 This issue is of paramount importance due to the vital role of rice in the local diet and the significant impact of soil salinity on agricultural productivity in the region (Balasubramanian et al., 2007; Nations, 2018).
 Compounded by unpredictable rainfall patterns and inadequate diagnostic methods, the management of soil salinity poses a considerable challenge, underscoring the urgent need for innovative approaches (Garbanzo et al., 2024; Mendes & Fragoso, 2023).
 Leveraging satellite imagery and machine learning algorithms offers a promising solution to address this complex issue and enhance agricultural practices in rice production (Chuvieco, 2009; Wu et al., 2018).

 ## Data Section